History of baptism: Mandaeans

 Mandaeans revere John the Baptist and practice frequent full immersion baptism (masbuta) as a ritual of purification, not of initiation.
 Mandaeans abhor circumcision and are possibly the earliest people to practice baptism and may have originated Gnosticism.
 Early religious concepts and terminologies recur in the Dead Sea Scrolls, and yardena (Jordan) has been the name of every baptismal water in Mandaeism.
 The Mandaic language is a dialect of southeastern Aramaic with Palestinian and Samaritan Aramaic, as well as Akkadian influences and is closely related to Syriac and especially Jewish Babylonian Aramaic.
 They formally refer to themselves as Nasurai (Nasoraeans).
 According to Mandaean sources such as the Haran Gawaita, the Nasurai inhabited the areas around Jerusalem and the River Jordan in the 1st century AD.

 Elkesaites

-The Elkesaites were a Judeo-Christian baptismal sect that originated in the Transjordan and were active between 100 to 400 CE.
+The Elkesaites were a Judeo-Christian baptismal sect that originated in the Transjordan and were active between 100 and 400 CE.
 The members of this sect, like the Mandaeans, performed frequent baptisms for purification and had a Gnostic disposition.
 The sect is named after its leader Elkesai.